Neerajasuguna/Neerajasuguna/README.md

 ---

 ## 🚀 About Me
-I’m a backend engineer with 3 years of experience designing, developing, and scaling production-grade microservices at Walmart Global Tech.
+I’m a backend engineer with experience in  designing, developing, and scaling production-grade microservices.
 I focus on building systems that are **resilient, observable, and optimized for performance**.

 At work, I’ve solved large-scale engineering problems across inventory, dispute resolution, monitoring, and international expansion systems — consistently reducing latency, improving throughput, and automating workflows.